 2,4-dihydroxybenzoic acid

-2,4-Dihydroxybenzoic acid was identified in the water extract of Apis mellifera jemenitica.
+2,4-Dihydroxybenzoic acid was identified in the water extract of A. m. jemenitica.
 It has the molecular formula C7H6O4, appears as a solid, and is characterized by a white color.
 This compound is commonly found in various plants (Table 2) and is utilized in the food industry as a flavoring agent.
 In the plant kingdom, 2,4-dihydroxybenzoic acid is known to play a crucial role in enhancing disease resistance (National Center for Biotechnology Information, 2024c; Lu et al., 2024).
 Additionally, it possesses notable antioxidant and antimicrobial properties (Kalinowska et al., 2021).

 2,3-naphthalenediol